zjkal/time-helper/docs/src/en/README.md

 ## Update

-Updating is also very simple when a new version is discovered.
+When a new version is discovered, the update is also very simple, and it can be done directly using the following command.

 ```bash
 composer update